bakhtawar-i/bakhtawar-i/README.md

 ## 🎯 Currently

-Applying to PhD programs in Europe, Canada, and the US, focused on reliability and generalization in multimodal/RL systems.
+Applying to PhD programs in Europe, Canada, and the US, focused on medical AI and robotics/embodied AI.
 Also open to research assistant roles and AI strategy consulting.

 ---